Insider Selling: Facebook, Inc. (NASDAQ:FB) CEO Sells 77,300 Shares of Stock

-Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 77,300 shares of Facebook stock in a transaction on Friday, June 18th.
-The stock was sold at an average price of $332.39, for a total transaction of $25,693,747.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 77,300 shares of the firm’s stock in a transaction on Wednesday, June 23rd.
+The stock was sold at an average price of $341.07, for a total value of $26,364,711.00.
+The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.

 Mark Zuckerberg also recently made the following trade(s):

-Several research firms have issued reports on FB.
-Credit Suisse Group set a $400.00 price target on shares of Facebook and gave the stock a “buy” rating in a research report on Thursday, April 29th.
-Zacks Investment Research lowered shares of Facebook from a “buy” rating to a “hold” rating and set a $308.00 target price on the stock. in a research report on Tuesday, March 23rd.
-Morgan Stanley lifted their target price on shares of Facebook from $345.00 to $375.00 and gave the company an “overweight” rating in a research report on Thursday, April 29th.
-Susquehanna lifted their target price on shares of Facebook from $375.00 to $425.00 and gave the company a “positive” rating in a research report on Thursday, April 29th.
-They noted that the move was a valuation call.
-Finally, Deutsche Bank Aktiengesellschaft lifted their target price on shares of Facebook from $385.00 to $425.00 and gave the company a “buy” rating in a research report on Thursday, April 29th.
-One equities research analyst has rated the stock with a sell rating, eight have given a hold rating, thirty-three have issued a buy rating and one has given a strong buy rating to the company.
-The stock has an average rating of “Buy” and a consensus price target of $370.93.
+Institutional investors and hedge funds have recently made changes to their positions in the company.
+RBA Wealth Management LLC bought a new position in Facebook in the 1st quarter worth approximately $25,000.
+ADE LLC bought a new position in Facebook in the 4th quarter worth approximately $27,000.
+TFO TDC LLC bought a new position in Facebook in the 1st quarter worth approximately $29,000.
+Baron Financial Group LLC raised its position in Facebook by 71.4% in the 1st quarter.
+Baron Financial Group LLC now owns 120 shares of the social networking company’s stock worth $35,000 after purchasing an additional 50 shares during the last quarter.
+Finally, Albion Financial Group UT bought a new position in Facebook in the 4th quarter worth approximately $39,000.
+65.63% of the stock is currently owned by institutional investors and hedge funds.

-A number of hedge funds and other institutional investors have recently bought and sold shares of FB.
-OLD Mission Capital LLC purchased a new stake in Facebook in the third quarter worth approximately $251,000.
-FWL Investment Management LLC bought a new position in shares of Facebook during the fourth quarter valued at approximately $2,201,000.
-Sage Mountain Advisors LLC bought a new position in shares of Facebook during the fourth quarter valued at approximately $615,000.
-Wrapmanager Inc. raised its holdings in shares of Facebook by 6.4% during the fourth quarter.
-Wrapmanager Inc. now owns 14,366 shares of the social networking company’s stock valued at $3,924,000 after acquiring an additional 868 shares in the last quarter.
-Finally, Resource Management LLC raised its holdings in shares of Facebook by 15.4% during the fourth quarter.
-Resource Management LLC now owns 3,914 shares of the social networking company’s stock valued at $1,069,000 after acquiring an additional 522 shares in the last quarter.
-65.63% of the stock is owned by institutional investors and hedge funds.
+A number of analysts recently issued reports on FB shares.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell reissued a “neutral” rating and set a $320.00 price objective on shares of Facebook in a research report on Monday, May 17th.
+Susquehanna Bancshares raised their target price on Facebook from $375.00 to $425.00 and gave the company a “positive” rating in a report on Thursday, April 29th.
+Credit Suisse Group set a $400.00 target price on Facebook and gave the company a “buy” rating in a report on Thursday, April 29th.
+MKM Partners raised their target price on Facebook from $340.00 to $380.00 and gave the company a “buy” rating in a report on Thursday, April 29th.
+Finally, Barclays raised their target price on Facebook from $350.00 to $410.00 and gave the company an “overweight” rating in a report on Thursday, April 29th.
+One analyst has rated the stock with a sell rating, eight have assigned a hold rating, thirty-three have given a buy rating and one has assigned a strong buy rating to the company.
+Facebook presently has an average rating of “Buy” and an average price target of $370.93.

 Facebook Company Profile